-Prince William County is the second-largest county in the Commonwealth of Virginia with a population of nearly 468,000, as of June 30, 2020.
+Prince William County is the second-largest county in the Commonwealth of Virginia with a population of over 488,000, as of June 30, 2021.
 The County is located approximately 35 miles southwest of Washington, D.C. and encompasses a total area of 348 square miles that includes independent cities and towns, state and federal park properties, and the Quantico Marine Corps Base.
 A highly-educated, racially and ethnically diverse population makes the county one of the most globally represented communities in the region.
 Steeped in rich history, surrounded by beautiful parks and open space, Prince William County is a community of choice where individuals, families and businesses choose to live, work and play.

-According to the 2014-2018 American Community Survey, the 2018 median household income in the County was \$103,445 which ranks near the top among regions in the Commonwealth of Virginia, and the entire United States.
-Employment within the service area is well diversified, and as of June 2020, the average unemployment rate was 6.4%, which is higher than prior year because of the coronavirus pandemic but is still below both the national and Virginia state-wide levels.
-The total civilian labor force in Prince William County is currently estimated at approximately 249,000 persons, up 0.3% from 2019 and 10.4% from 2011.
-Based on the most current available data, the County has experienced improvement in the residential real estate market, as the average assessed value in 2020 was up 46.1% from the low point in 2011.
+According to the 2015-2019 American Community Survey, the 2019 median household income in the County was \$107,132 which ranks near the top among regions in the Commonwealth of Virginia, and the entire United States.
+Employment within the service area is well diversified, and as of June 2021, the average unemployment rate was 4.9%, which is below both the national and Virginia state-wide levels.
+The total civilian labor force in Prince William County at June 30, 2021, was estimated at approximately 240,000 persons, down 2.6% from 2020 and up 4.8% from 2012.
+Based on the most current available data, the County has experienced improvement in the residential real estate market, as the average assessed value in 2021 was up 41.6% from the low point in 2012.

-The Authority's major customers are well-established entities consisting of county schools, local utilities, multi-family housing complexes, county parks and swimming pools, internet data centers, retail outlets and a hospital.
-In total, the ten largest customers represent over 6% of total consumption revenues.
+The Authority's major customers are well-established entities consisting of local utilities, multi-family housing complexes, internet data centers, retail outlets, and a hospital.
+In total, the ten largest customers represent over 4.7% of total consumption revenues.
 Overall, the Authority's customer base is primarily residential accounts, representing more than 90% of the accounts.
-The Authority continues to experience growth in customer accounts, with an additional 1,134 accounts added during fiscal year 2020, representing an increase of 1.2% over the prior year.
+The Authority continues to experience growth in customer accounts, with an additional 1,173 accounts added during fiscal year 2021, representing an increase of 1.2% over the prior year.